James B. Owens

-James Beverly Owens (July 23, 1920 – November 2, 2009) was an American engineer and former executive.
+James Beverly Owens (July 23, 1920 – November 2, 2009) was an American engineer and company executive.
+He was best know for being the president of the US Institute of Electrical and Electronics Engineers (IEEE) in 1983.

+Early life

 Owens was born in Houston, Texas in July 1920.
-He attended Rice University and also studied at the Massachusetts Institute of Technology as well as the Westinghouse Advanced Electrical Design School.
-During World War II, he worked for Westinghouse as a designer for military radar technology.
+He attended Rice University and also studied at the Massachusetts Institute of Technology and the Westinghouse Advanced Electrical Design School.

+Career

+During World War II, he worked for Westinghouse as a designer of military radar technology.
 He later served as president of Gould-Brown Boveri, an electrical equipment distributor.

-He served as the president of the IEEE in 1983 as well as on the board of directors from 1981 to 1984.
+He was the president of the IEEE in 1983 as well as on its board of directors from 1981 to 1984.
 He received the IEEE Founders Medal in 1987 "for exemplary and inspirational leadership, distinguished service, and administrative excellence in electric power engineering and the electrical engineering profession".

+Death

 Owens died in Lincolnshire, Illinois in November 2009 at the age of 89.